OnePageCRM/OnePageCRM.github.io/_posts/2016-12-09-writing-react-part-1-coffeescript.md

 The unidirectional data flow of React solves many of these problems - but only if strictly adhered to.
 As per the image below, data can only flow from a parent component to a child component, trickling down through the DOM.
 This means the application's state won't suddenly be modified by a child component.

 For a component to change the state, it has to trigger an `action` which modifies the data at the top level.
 This can be done using only react - by passing a callback function from the root parent component to child components.
 This is fine for example code but for large applications a more robust methodology is used; the [Flux][12] architecture.
 FluxJS is Facebook's own implementation of this architecture, but there are [many others][13].
 The architecture boils down to having a data store outside of React which acts as a publisher / subscriber.
-It subscribes (ie. listens) to actions, and once it's data is updated via an action, it publishes this to any listening React components, from which the data trickles down to all other components.
+The store subscribes (ie. listens) to actions, and once its data is updated via an action, it publishes this to any listening React components, from which the data trickles down to all other components.